stan-alam/AWS/AWS_CSA/Chap02/notes.md

 #

-      For convenience, the S3 console and Prefix and delmiter feature allow you to navigate within an S3 bucket as if there were a folder hierarchy.
+      For convenience, the S3 console and Prefix and delimiter feature allow you to navigate within an S3 bucket as if there were a folder hierarchy.
       Remember that a bucket is single flat namespace of keys with no structure.